Admission Process

 Personal Details & Preliminary Document Check

 Our Faculty of Neuroscience delivers elite-level expertise through immersive, applied laboratories.
-To ensure the highest standards of learning and personalized academic excellence, admission is limited to 200 students per academic year, distributed as follows:
+To ensure the highest standards of learning and personalized academic excellence, admission is limited.

 Visa Refusal and Refund Policy: